How to Open a CSV with More Than 1,048,576 Rows (Excel's Row Limit)

 Method 1: Use an Online CSV Analysis Tool (Easiest)

-The workflow is straightforward: drag your CSV into the browser, filter down to the rows you care about, aggregate with a pivot table, and download the result as an Excel file ready for reporting.
+These tools bypass Excel's row limit entirely.
+You drag the CSV into the browser, apply filters or pivot aggregations to compress millions of rows into a manageable summary, and download the result as an Excel file ready for reporting.

 LeapRows (disclosure: built by the author), for example, processes CSV files entirely in the browser — your data is never uploaded to a server, which matters for files containing confidential business data.
 It handles large files and auto-detects file encoding (UTF-8, Shift-JIS, Windows-1252), so international exports work without manual conversion.